roadrunner-php/laravel-bridge/README.md

 ```

 **Important**: despite the fact that worker allows you to refresh application instance on each HTTP request _(if worker started with option `--refresh-app`, eg.: `php ./vendor/bin/rr-worker start --refresh-app`)_, we strongly recommend avoiding this for performance reasons.
 Large applications can be hard to integrate with RoadRunner _(you must decide which of service providers must be reloaded on each request, avoid "static optimization" in some cases)_, but it's worth it.

+> 🐋 If you want to see an example of a laravel application in a docker container with RoadRunner as a web server - take a look at [this repository](https://github.com/tarampampam/laravel-roadrunner-in-docker).

 ### Upgrading guide (`v3.x` &rarr; `v4.x`)